qlem/qlstatus/README.md

 ```

 ## Configuration
 You should override the default value of some options by editing `~/.config/qlstatus/qlstatus.conf`.
 You can find an example of this file at the root of this repository.
 Each option has `key = value` form.

-~~For the detailed list of available options, see the [wiki](https://github.com/qlem/qlstatus/wiki/Options).~~

 ### Output format
-To enable and change the output order of some modules, override the value of the `format` option.
+To enable modules and change output order, override the value of `format` option.
 ```
 format = %U  %M  %B < %D
 ```

-Use the following escape sequences to enable the desired modules:
+Use the following escape sequences to enable desired modules:
 - `%D` date and time
-- `%U` CPU
+- `%U` CPU usage
+- `%F` CPU freq
 - `%T` temperature
 - `%M` memory
 - `%L` brightness